 We start by accessing some data as usual from a database and a CSV file and blend them.
 At this point the data scientist is looking at the data via an interactive composite view called Automated Visualization (Fig.3).
 This view offers the data scientist a quick way to look at anomalies via a number of charts which automatically display what is most interesting statistically.

-Figure 3: The modeling workflow is used to access and blend the data, which is then interactively inspected via a data visualization dashboard.
+Figure 3: The modeling workflow is used to access and blend the data, which is then interactively inspected via an interactive view.

-Once that is done the data scientist builds the custom process to prepare the data for the analytics process.
+Once that is done the data scientist builds the custom process to prepare the data for training machine learning.
 In this example we are just going to update the domain of all columns and convert a few columns from numerical to categorical.
 The data scientist captures the workflow with Integrated Deployment because it will be needed in the future where more data is to be processed.
 In our example, the data scientist then opens an Interactive Column Filter Component.
-This view allows for the quick removal columns which should not be used by the model for all the normal reasons such as too many missing, constant or unique values (Fig. 4).
+This view allows for the quick removal of columns which should not be used by the model for all the normal reasons such as too many missing, constant or unique values (Fig. 4).

 Figure 5: The data scientist can use an interactive view using the Binary Classification Inspector node to browse the two models performance metrics and select one model to be retrained and deployed.
-The selected model is given out as Workflow Object at the output of the Component.
+The selected model is produced as a Workflow Object at the output of the Component.

 Figure 6: The selected Random Forest model is being written and executed as a training workflow on the entire dataset.
-Only then is a new deployment workflow generated and passed on as a later step in the modeling workflow.
+Only then is a new production workflow generated and passed on as a later step in the modeling workflow .

-The deployment workflow and the scored new test set is used in the last interactive view (Fig. 7) to see the new performance, as this time more data was used.
-Two buttons are provided: the first one enables the download for the deployment workflow in .knwf format, the second one offers the ability to deploy it to KNIME Server and save a local copy of the produced deployment workflow.
+The production workflow and the scored new test set is used in the last interactive view (Fig. 7) to see the new performance, as this time more data was used.
+Two buttons are provided: the first one enables the download for the production workflow in .knwf format, the second one offers the ability to deploy it to KNIME Server and save a local copy of the produced production workflow.

 Figure 7: The final interactive view of the modeling workflow used to inspect the performance on the entire dataset and decide whether to deploy or not the model.
 The workflow to be deployed can also be downloaded as a .knwf file.

 This same workflow can be deployed to KNIME WebPortal via KNIME Server as an interactive Guided Analytics application.
-The application can be used by data scientists whenever they need to go through a continuous deployment cycle - which, in effect, is a tight, custom and interactive AutoML application.
+The application can be used by data scientists whenever they need to go through a continuous deployment procedure similar to other CI/CD solutions for machine learning.
 Of course this particular application is hard coded for this particular machine learning use case, but you can modify this example to suit your needs.